thinknimble/tn-models-fp/README.md

 [`zod`](https://zod.dev/) works as a validation library but it also provides a good set of type utilities that can be used to narrow, infer or define typescript types.

-I see zod as a library that bridges the gap between typescript world and javascript world.
+This library sees zod as a library that bridges the gap between typescript world and javascript world.
 In other words, compile-time and run-time.
-For this reason I thought it would fit perfectly for fulfilling the role of models in this functional approach.
+For this reason it was determined that it would fit perfectly for fulfilling the role of models in this new approach.

 Zod is going to be used both as the core tool for our type inference and as a validator parser (for snake_casing requests and camelCasing responses as well as checking whether the type received from api is the same as expected).